Statistics and ML in Python

 Kinda hate R, because, as much as it is a statistical dream, it is a programming nightmare?
 Is MATLAB too expensive when you try to run it on your cloud server farm and you’re anyway vaguely suspicious that they get kickbacks from the companies that sell RAM because otherwise why does it eat all your memory like that?
 Love the speed of C++ but have a nagging feeling that you should not need to recompile your code to do exploratory data analysis?
 Like the idea of Julia, but wary of depending on yet another bloody language, let alone one without the serious corporate backing or long history of the other ones I mentioned?

 Python has a different set of warts to those other options.
-Its statistical library support is narrower than R - probably comparable to MATLAB.
-It is, however, sorta fast enough in practice, and nicer to debug, and support diverse general programming tasks well — web servers, academic blogs, neural networks, weird art projects, online open workbooks, and has interfaces to an impressive numerical ecosystem
+Its statistical library support is narrower than R — probably comparable to MATLAB.
+It is, however, sorta fast enough in practice, and nicer to debug, and supports diverse general programming tasks well — web servers, academic blogs, neural networks, weird art projects, online open workbooks, and has interfaces to an impressive numerical ecosystem

 Although it is occasionally rough, it’s ubiquitous and free, free, free so you don’t need to worry about stupid licensing restrictions, and the community is enormous, so it’s pretty easy to answer any questions you may have.